November 2012 Visit Shetland Newsletter

 November's prize: A spine-tingling read - Shetland Quartet

 Congratulations to October's prizewinner Miss Gillian Smith from Manchester - Real Shetland Yarns - a delightful collection of woolly tales is on its way to you!
 Huge congratulations must also go to award-winning author Ann Cleeves - on 18th October 2012, at the Specsavers Crime Thriller Awards, Ann was inaugurated into the Crime Thriller Hall of Fame.
-The glitzy ceremony was televised on ITV3, clickhere to view (starts: 45:10).

 This month's prize is the full set of the Shetland Quartet - a sequence of four powerful murder mysteries penned by Ann.
 Put on the kettle, open a packet of chocolate digestives and lose yourself in world of spine-tingling twists and turns.
 I'm a huge fan of Ann's atmospheric books and I can't wait to read her next book in the Shetland series - Dead Water, due to go on sale January 2013.
 Also, Shetland - a BBC One two-part crime drama, adapted from Red Bones and featuring the intriguing Detective Jimmy Perez, played by the dashing Douglas Henshall, will soon be on our screens.